-The Intra Company Transfer work visa is also known as a Secondment.
+The Intra Company Work Visa is also known as a Secondment.
 It is the best visa for foreign workers coming to South Africa via a secondment.

 The visa is available to foreign workers who are based in companies outside South Africa, and who need to take up employment in the subsidiary/head office of the same/affiliated company in South Africa.
 The visa allows for the transfer between the overseas company and the subsidiary company in South Africa.